 Students may select from a wide range of papers, providing an opportunity to develop in-depth knowledge in selected subject areas or specialisation, to enrich teaching in their chosen field.
 You can choose from a range of papers offered across the University, including papers offered by the College of Education that have a strong educational relevance.
 See what Subject Studies are offered by the College of Education.

-- Bachelor of Teaching and Bachelor of Education Studies* (ECE and Primary) students will select subject studies worth 36 points.
+- Bachelor of Teaching (ECE and Primary) students will select subject studies worth 36 points.

-There are no subject studies for Te Pōkai Mātauranga o te Ao Rua (Primary Bicultural Education), Master of Teaching and Learning (Primary or Secondary Education) and Graduate Diploma in Teaching (Secondary Education) student teachers.
+- There are no subject studies for Te Pōkai Mātauranga o te Ao Rua (Primary Bicultural Education) or Master of Teaching and Learning student teachers.

 Once enrolled, during the first weeks of your programme you will be required to sit further, more rigorous literacy and numeracy tests and an ICT test.
 All students must pass these tests.
 If you fail at the first attempt, support is available and you may resit the tests at any time and as many times as needed.
 Student teachers may not proceed to the second professional experience paper without having passed all competency tests.